ShantamShorewala/vehicle-speed-keypoint-data/README.md

 # vehicle-speed-keypoint-data

 Code and dataset for the paper titled "Link Speed Estimation for Traffic Flow Modelling Based on Video Feeds from Monocular Cameras" accepted to IEEE Intelligent Transportation Systems Conference (ITSC) 2020.

+© 2020.
+The dataset is licensed under a CC BY-NC-SA 4.0 license.

 1. Keypoint detection for autorickshaws